Sermon: Prayer and Persistence

 Sometimes this can be very tough.
 Sometimes fellowshipping with somebody that we do not really want to fellowship with is very hard on the ego.
-It is worth is.
-What it will do is that it will create in us awareness of need, an awareness of their need, and an awareness of our own need to have the love to really fellowship with this person.
+But it is worth is.
+What it will do is that it will create in us awareness of need: an awareness of their need, and an awareness of our own need to have the love to really fellowship with this person.

 Now, what does awareness of need do?
 It creates desire.
 And the desire creates not just prayer but earnest, fervent prayer largely dependent on the quality of the fellowship with God and men.